$49 – $229

 Common symptoms of anxiety disorders include:

 There are a variety of prescription medications doctors can choose from to treat anxiety.
-While these medications work in the short term, many of them lead to severe side effects, dependency, and potential for abuse with long term treatment.
+While these medications work in the short term, many of them lead to severe side effects, dependency, and potential for abuse with long-term treatment.

 The most common class of drugs used to treat anxiety are the benzodiazepines (such as Xanax).
 These drugs target the GABA receptors in a similar way to CBD, but with a much stronger effect.

-In as little as 2 weeks, the body will start to form a dependency to benzodiazepines.
+In as little as 2 weeks, the body will start to form a dependency on benzodiazepines.
 When this happens, the GABA receptors adapt to the drug in an attempt to restore balance.
 GABA receptors become hidden in order to reduce the effects of the drug.

 If the drug is no longer used, we lose our ability to activate GABA (because we have fewer receptors available in response to the drug).
 The results of this are the same symptoms that prompted us to take it in the beginning — anxiety, and insomnia.
 We become reliant on having the drug in our system for us to avoid anxiety attacks.